 Through the internship experience — from preparation through performance —students not only gain valuable insight and experience in the world of work in their areas of interest, they have opportunities to apply their in-school theoretical learning to real-world situations and, conversely, to discover new motivations to fuel their academic inquiries.

 This program perfectly exemplifies the Third Plane manifestation of the Montessori approach, combining mastery of academic learning and the development of essential life skills — preparing students fully for their next experiences in college and beyond.

 SERVICE & LEADERSHIP

 Many high schools offer community service and leadership programs.
-The MSR difference: Our entire program — for students from 18 months old to 18 years old — is designed to cultivate a sense of personal and social responsibility and genuine engagement in service.
+The MSR difference: Our entire program — for students from 15 months old to 18 years old — is designed to cultivate a sense of personal and social responsibility and genuine engagement in service.
 In other words, it’s not just something our students do, it’s a part of who we are together as a community.

 Starting in their freshman and sophomore years, students must complete 50 hours of service; in their junior and senior years, this grows to 75 hours of service per year.
-This work doesn’t merely signal the high value MSR places on service to the community, it plays a valuable role in galvanizing your student’s sense of self at this age, his sense of responsibility, generosity, and empathy.
-In both whole-school service activities and in service projects of his own design — improving marine habitats with an environmental organization, tutoring younger students, volunteering at a local hospital, organizing and participating in a charity run, building and populating new beehives, or other self-constructed commitment to community — your student forges a connection between his advancing talents and interests and his maturing self and social consciousness.
+This work doesn’t merely signal the high value MSR places on service to the community, it plays a valuable role in galvanizing your student’s sense of self at this age, their sense of responsibility, generosity, and empathy.
+In both whole-school service activities and in service projects of their own design — improving marine habitats with an environmental organization, tutoring younger students, volunteering at a local hospital, organizing and participating in a charity run, building and populating new beehives, or other self-constructed commitment to community — your student forges a connection between their advancing talents and interests and his maturing self and social consciousness.